uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ![](img/add-item-page.png)

-### Login
+### Sign-In

-Click on the "Login" button in the upper right corner of the navbar.
+Click on the "Sign In" button in the upper right corner of the navbar.
 You must have been previously registered in the system to access departmental admin features:

 ![](img/loginNavBar.png)

 ### Accessing Admin Pages

-Once you are logged in with your departmental admin account, you will see two new pages at the top of the navbar:
+Once you are signed in with your departmental admin account, you will see two new pages at the top of the navbar:

 ![](img/adminNavBar.png)